Reset fails to respond when driven from vector containing clock enable

 In the attached test, the active low reset output fails to go high when the active high input goes low.

 There are several work-arounds.
 One is to define the FIXIT macro which modifies the test code.
 Another is to remove the clock_enable comment.
 Another is to delete slave_clk.

 To reproduce, save the attached files in the current directory and run the commands: make ./obj_dir/Verror9

-#2 Updated by Wilson Snyder almost 3 years ago
+#2 Updated by Wilson Snyder about 3 years ago

 - Status changed from New to Confirmed

 Attributes such as the clock enables and clocks themselves are propagated signal-by-signal rather than bit-of-signal.
 So what's going on here is the clock enable attribute also gets associated with the reset.
 This is certainly a bug, but fairly fundamental so unfortunately is unlikely to be resolved any time soon, sorry.

 #3 Updated by Todd Strader about 3 years ago